coderefinery/train-the-trainer/content/03-teaching-style.md

 HPC carpentry workshops are aimed at  *Novice* and **competent practitioners** of HPC

-CodeRefinery workshops are aimed for researchers and/or Research Software Engineers or anyone who codes (in any programming language) on a regular basus.
-In that sense, our learners are not novices but **competent practitioners**.
+Among  *Novice*  learners there might be learners who are experts in their domain and very competent in the program they are executing, but may not have used a HPC system before.

-They often use version control, write code in different programming languages and very often are familiar with the command line.
-Some have attended Carpentries workshops but very often developed their programming skills on their own.
-Therefore, they may have misconceptions.
-That is why it is important to get accurate feedback.
+Then among the  **competent practitioners** There might be learners who repeat some procedures they have inherited but lack a in-depth understanding of what's going on.
+That is why it is important to get accurate feedback, before and during the workshops to understand the learner profiles.

 > ## How to handle novices in CodeRefinery workshops
 >